gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 As Gaffer is Java based to create and load additional libraries you will first need to write your custom classes.
-Gaffer allows for many places to use custom classes such as, custom operations, aggregation functions, element generators etc.
+Gaffer allows for many places to use custom classes such as custom operations, aggregation functions, element generators etc.

 Depending on what type of class you are writing, e.g. an `Operation`, you may